TRIP Routing Daemon

 peer <host> remote-itad <itad>

-Adds a known peer
+Adds a peer

 • host: hostname of the peer (getaddrinfo())